Qibocal: an open-source framework for calibration of self-hosted quantum devices: Outlook

 We described the software components and tools implemented in release \texttt{0.1.0}, with a focus on the protocols required for the calibration and characterization of single- and multi-qubit superconducting devices.
 Furthermore, we presented three examples of applications using \Qibocal that demonstrated the utility of this library for quantum technology research: coherence at different bias points, calibration stability against noise and monitoring qubit calibration.

 In future releases of \Qibocal, we intend to extend its capabilities by defining custom and efficient calibration protocols for multi-qubit devices with a larger number of qubits.
 Indeed, thanks to the modularity of the library, we have the possibility to adapt and scale the API for large-scale systems.

+Another promising direction is the integration of machine learning and adaptive optimization techniques within the calibration pipeline, enabling automated tuning strategies for increasingly large-scale quantum processors.
 Although in the current release of \Qibocal there are calibration experiments for two-qubit gates involving $\text{CZ}$ or $\text{iSWAP}$, we are working to add new experiments to support also architectures with $\text{CNOT}$ as a native gate, implemented through cross resonance~\cite{Paraoanu_2006}.
-Nevertheless, we have focused on superconducting chips due to their availability in our affiliated institution labs, however the software library can be extended to new quantum platforms and technologies supported by \Qibolab, so we foresee the future possibility to deploying \Qibocal in experiments based on trapped ions, neutral atoms and photonics among others.
-We plan to have access to this and other quantum hardware technologies in the next years through research collaborations and extend \Qibo accordingly.
+Even though our current work focuses on superconducting platforms, reflecting the present scope of the \Qibo framework, the modular design of \Qibocal makes it extensible to other quantum computing platforms, such as trapped ions, neutral atoms, or photonics.
+Extensions to these platforms could be contributed by the community or by experimental collaborators as the \Qibo control software evolves and new hardware becomes accessible.
 We believe that with the release of \Qibocal, \Qibo becomes an even more unique and useful tool for the quantum computing community, reducing the software development effort for researchers in simulation, hardware control and calibration.

 The code implementing the \Qibocal module is available at:

 All the data used in this manuscript are available at~\cite{data}:

 \acknowledgments This project is supported by TII's Quantum Research Center.
 The authors thank all \Qibo contributors for helpful discussion.
 M.R.\,is supported by CERN's Quantum Technology Initiative (QTI) through the Doctoral Student Program.
 M.R.\,and S.C.\,thanks the CERN TH hospitality during the elaboration of this manuscript.
 J.W.\,acknowledges financial support from the Austrian Research Promotion Agency under Contract No. 897481 (High-Performance integrated Quantum Computing).
 A.G.\,acknowledges support by the Horizon 2020 Marie Sklodowska-Curie action (H2020-MSCA-IF GA No.101027746).
 R.C.\,and M.G.~acknowledge support by PNRR MUR projects PE0000023-NQSTI.